davesteele/todo.txt-gtd/README.md

     Header line is kept, then the project is deleted in the original.
 The default text editor, set by 'update-alternatives', is used.
 This can be overridden by setting the 'EDITOR' environment variable.

----

-    $ tdtbackup -h
-    usage: tdtbackup [-h] [-f FILE] [-b BACKUPDIR] [-n NUM] [-c CONFIG_FILE]

-    Back up the todo.txt file Args that start with '--' (eg. -f) can also be set in a config file (/etc/todo-txt-gtd/tdtbackup.conf or ~/.config/todo-txt- gtd/tdtbackup.conf or ~/.tdtbackup.conf or ~/.todo-txt/tdtbackup.conf or
-    specified via -c).
-Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
-If an arg is specified in more than one place, then commandline values override config file values which override defaults.

-    optional arguments:
-      -h, --help            show this help message and exit -f FILE, --file FILE  the todo.txt file location (defaults to Dropbox) -b BACKUPDIR, --backupdir BACKUPDIR
-                            the backup location (defaults to "todo/backup" in Dropbox)
-      -n NUM, --num NUM     the number of backup files to keep (defaults to 14) -c CONFIG_FILE, --config_file CONFIG_FILE
-                            alternate config file